VES v1.1 — Normative Definitions

 Scrutiny Boundary

-The point at which a decision becomes subject to external challenge, including audit, regulatory review, dispute, or litigation.
+The point at which a decision becomes subject to external challenge, including audit, regulatory review, dispute, litigation, or capital assessment.

 10